flynx/argv.js/README.md

 	})
 ```

-This will create a parser that supports the folowing:
+This will create a parser that supports the following:
 ```shell
 $ ./script.js --help